Minneapolis shooting: What we know and don't know

 What led up to the shooting?

-Ruszczyk called 911 on Saturday night to report a possible sexual assault in an alley near her home, her fiancé, Damond, said in a news conference Monday.
+Ruszczyk called 911 on Saturday night to report a possible sexual assault in an alley near her home, her fiancé, Damond, said at a news conference Monday.

 Two police officers responded to the scene just before 11:30 p.m., according to the BCA.
 One of them fired a weapon, killing Ruszczyk.
 She died of a gunshot wound to the abdomen, an autopsy revealed.